roselinetwagiramariya/Sales-Data-Project/README.md

    >> [Notebook 2](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/World%20Bank%20Data%20Cleaning.ipynb) (Used in the project)
    >> [Notebook 3](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/BONUS_Country%20Info_merge_data_cleaning.ipynb) (Bonus as a practice/to demonstrate capacity)

-2. Clean and operate on the data while combining them:
+2. Clean and operate on the data while combining them: I chose 2 here.

    Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.
       >> [Notebook 2](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/World%20Bank%20Data%20Cleaning.ipynb) (Used in the project)